 The Assumptions

-Greene borrows the pastoral metaphor popularized by Garrett Hardin in the seminal essay The Tragedy of the Commons.
-He conceives of contemporary tribes (e.g., Republican, Democrat) as herders on new pastures.
-Although each tribe possesses an internally consistent morality, these political systems are incompatible when intermixed.
-Members of one tribe find the practices of other tribes self-serving and dishonorable.
+Greene borrows a pastoral metaphor popularized by Garrett Hardin in the seminal essay The Tragedy of the Commons.
+He conceives of contemporary society as various tribes who have been placed together on "new pastures."
+Although each tribe possesses an adaptive and internally consistent morality, these moral systems conflict when intermixed.
+Consider a shepherd on the new pasture who loses a sheep.
+The collectivist "Southern" herders feel that we should all search for the missing sheep.
+But the individualist "Northern" herders feel that only personal responsibility will yield strength for the whole.
+Both tribes find the action of the other to be self-serving and dishonorable.

 But an alien anthropologist, witnessing everything from afar, might instead note that the conflict arises in no small part because of cross-tribe similarities.
 For all herders: